sanchil/hydra_cluster/README.md

 # hydra_cluster

-A k8s local cluster for laptops and desktops for Ubuntu image.
+A k8s local cluster for laptops and desktops based on Centos 8 image.

 By default the cluster boots up with following three nodes.

-- master node: k8master
+- master node: cent-k8master
-- worker node: k1
+- worker node: cent-k1
-- worker node: k2
+- worker node: cent-k2

+Please note that you will need to manually join the nodes to the master via a join link.
+This join link can be found /vagrant/centos_nodes_join file on the master node cent-k8master.

 ## A quick install and check